BongaNjamela001/quantum-computer-emulated-on-fpga/README.md

 ## Subsystem Overview

-1. Single-Photon Qubit Initialization
+1. Single-Photon Qubit Initialisation
-Initializes qubits in a specific state, allowing single-photon-level emulation using LEDs and photodetectors.
+Initialises qubits in a specific state, allowing single-photon-level emulation using LEDs and photodetectors.

-2. Qubit Detection
+2. Flying-Qubit Detection
 Detects qubit states with a light detection setup, translating optical signals into a usable data format for FPGA processing.

 3. Quantum Algorithm Emulation